This article is for:

 You can also lock documents from Home or Files.
 To lock a document, right-click a file and select Lock Editing.

-You can also select up to 30 Workiva files to lock them all at once.
-To lock multiple files, you must have Owner permissions for the selected files.
+You can select up to 30 Workiva files to lock them all at once.
+To lock multiple files, you must have Owner permissions for all the selected files.